- Why “correct breathing” matters.

 Now, normally the way that I have my clients do it is they do two resisted, so now use the biofeedback.
 I’ve used the feedback from the chair to tell my brain, hey, relax the shoulders.
 You then want to follow that with two more breaths but not pressing down but trying to maintain the same pattern.
 Throughout the day what you’re doing is you’re doing biofeedback and practice without, biofeedback and practice without.
 Very quickly, in doing that, you can start to re-pattern that upper chest breathing issue, find yourself bringing a little bit lower into the abdomen and often what you’ll see is tremendous improvements in neck issues, headaches, shoulder issues, all kinds of stuff just from fixing that one thing.

-One question that usually comes up when we do this kind of exercise is people say, well, my armrests are too low. [inaudible 00:03:43] chair in this position, I can’t really use my elbows, I’d have to use my forearms.
+One question that usually comes up when we do this kind of exercise is people say, well, my armrests are too low.
+So in this particular set, with the chair in this position, I can’t really use my elbows, I’d have to use my forearms.
 If that’s you, you have a couple of options.
 Number one, you can scoot really close to the table, put your elbows on the table or desk and press down there.
 Another simple option is to simply take your hands, place them high on your own thighs, make sure you’ve in a good position and press down with your hands but you also want to think about bringing the elbows down toward the floor.
 Same thing, and you can again take that biofeedback with you everywhere as long as you take your legs with you.

 Like I said, don’t be worried too much about the chair set up or the desk set up.
 There are always options as long as you understand the idea is that we have to use the brain to retrain our pattern and using some kind of outside biofeedback and outside motor command will help your brain figure out the correct breathing style very, very quickly.